-When my kids were little I found myself saying to them quite a lot "it's not a big thing, just a little thing" demonstrated with my hands and fingers to compare.
+When my kids were little I found myself saying to them quite a lot “it’s not a big thing, just a little thing” demonstrated with my hands and fingers to compare.
 I would share that to help them maintain their positive sense of self and put back in perspective whatever had just happened that drew my need to intervene or bring in a limit.
-I always wanted them to know that I care as much about their feelings in any situation, however big or small, than I do about the feelings of the other, or about the thing that's been broken or the relative who felt insulted.
+I always wanted them to know that I care as much about their feelings in any situation, however big or small, as I do about the feelings of the other, or about the thing that’s been broken or the relative who felt insulted.

 Little corrections and limits can feel like a BIG telling off to young children and they need us to be sensitive to their feelings and reassure them that all is still well.
 This can be a hard concept for many to get because nearly all of us grew up with the unchallenged beliefs that when a child does something wrong, then they need to be told in no uncertain terms how wrong they are and inherent in this is the agreement that they’ve at least temporarily lost the right to receive empathy and care for their feelings.
 Let’s help our children learn from their many mistakes and experiences of crossing other people’s lines with loving guidance and kindness, not scrunched up frowning faces and pointing fingers and raised critical tones of voice.
 None of us like to be on the receiving end of that which feels so critical or even scornful.

 You can communicate that the issue is serious and show your sincerity without becoming harsh.
-And even when giving serious feedback or limits, there's always a way to bring in messages of reassurance and care, and few things communicate care as much as a soft affectionate touch on the shoulder of arm, coming down to a child's level and speaking with more kindness than scorn in your voice.
+And even when giving serious feedback or limits, there’s always a way to bring in messages of reassurance and care, and few things communicate care as much as a soft affectionate touch on the shoulder or arm, coming down to a child’s level and speaking with more kindness than scorn in your voice.